THE GARDENS

 The lower, formal garden design reflects the beauty and practicality of a medieval cloistered garden.
-These gardens were protected within surrounding walls.
-They typically featured a decorative centerpiece and were sectioned into four quadrants thought to represent the four rivers of the Garden of Eden or the four elements: earth, air, fire, and water.
-At One Pochick, finial-topped fencing and privet hedges define and protect the space from deer and bunnies, while birds, bees, and butterflies visit freely.
+These gardens were classically protected within surrounding walls.
+They typically featured a decorative centerpiece and sectioned into four quadrants thought to represent the four rivers of the Garden of Eden or the four elements: earth, air, fire, and water.
+At One Pochick, fencing and privet hedges define and protect the space from deer and bunnies, while birds, bees, and butterflies visit freely.

 The lower garden is primarily used to grow long season crops such as tomatoes, husk cherries, sweet and hot peppers, snap peas, string beans, broccoli, cauliflower, garlic, onions, shallots, brussels sprouts, carrots, fennel and potatoes as well as decorative flowers, seasonal squash, zucchini, watermelon, cantaloupe, and cucumbers.